JiaqiYin1/Covid19_vaccination_database/README.md

 1. vaccine

 List of weak entities:
+1. country
+2. state
+3. hospital
-4. country 3. state 4. hospital 5. people
+4. people

 We will implement the following functionality using Java and SQL with necessary GUI interfaces.
 1. Insert/read/delete/update country table.